United States

 Marion Dorsey and Helen Smith

 In the 1950s, two American breeders — Marion Dorsey in California and Helen Smith in New York — independently decided to develop the longhaired Siamese as a breed in its own right rather than treating the kittens as a mistake to be discarded.
-Smith gave the breed its name: she felt that the name “Longhaired Siamese” was too plain for such an elegant cat, and chose “Balinese” for its suggestion of the refined, graceful dancers of Bali, Indonesia — even though the breed has no connection to Bali whatsoever.
+Smith gave the breed its name: she felt that “Longhaired Siamese” was too plain for such an elegant cat, and chose “Balinese” for its suggestion of the graceful dancers of Bali, Indonesia — even though the breed has no connection to Bali whatsoever.

 Recognition